rc1/Bowie/README.md

 ### name

 This is the application name.
-It needs to unique to any bowie repository it is publish to or the behaviour will be undefined.
+It needs to unique to any bowie repository it is to be published to or the behaviour will be undefined.

 ### version

-This is the version of the application.
-Version name need to follow [Semantic Versioning](http://semver.org) and be parseable by [Semver](https://www.npmjs.org/package/semver).
-It is likely presumed that bowie apps use the PATCH number of the version number to imply build number during development.
+This is the version number of the application.
+Version numbers need to follow [Semantic Versioning](http://semver.org) and be parseable by [Semver](https://www.npmjs.org/package/semver).
+It is likely presumed that bowie apps will use the PATCH componenet of the version number to imply build number during development.
 Therefore bumping the PATCH number during the build process may be advisable.

 ### install_script